‘Orange Is the New Black’s’ Samira Wiley and Lauren Morelli Got Married [Photos]

 A post shared by Lauren Morelli (@lomorelli) on

 Lauren found the ring she wanted to give to Samira and had it shipped just in time for the trip.
-Before Lauren and Samira left for their trip, Lauren prompted Samira to get up and the two started dancing together.
+Before Lauren and Samira left for their trip, Lauren prompted Samira to get up, and the two started dancing together.
 Then Samira said that Lauren pulled out the engagement ring she had hidden behind the couch and popped the question.
 She said she was worried that Samira knew what she was up to but she was so shocked at Lauren’s proposal that she wouldn’t stop crying.
 Samira and Lauren chose to get married in Palm Springs because it was the same romantic place where they got engaged less than six months ago.

 [Featured Image by Phillip Faraone/Stringer/Getty Images]